ScilifelabDataCentre/scilifelab-metadata-templates/genomics/README.md

 # SciLifeLab Genomics Technical Metadata Template

-The main recipient repositories for genomic data are [European Nucleotide Archive](https://www.ebi.ac.uk/ena/) (ENA) and [ArrayExpress](https://www.ebi.ac.uk/biostudies/arrayexpress).
-Note that the nucleotide sequencing data submitted to ArrayExpress is forwarded (by them via brokering) to ENA.
+The _SciLifeLab Genomics Technical Metadata Template_ is a data-type specific template, collecting __technical metadata for genomics data produced at the Genomics platform__.
+As such, it fulfills submission requirements from the main recipient repository _ENA_ ([European Nucleotide Archive](https://www.ebi.ac.uk/ena/)).

-For this purpose a data type specific template is created, collecting technical metadata for genomics data produced at the Genomics platform and compatible with submission requirements from ENA and ArrayExpress.
 In addition, the template includes SciLifeLab specific [organisational metadata fields](https://github.com/ScilifelabDataCentre/scilifelab-metadata-templates/blob/main/organisational_metadata_fields.yml) relevant for data provenance for the researcher as well as other metadata consumers at SciLifeLab.
-These can be omitted when submitting to ENA.
+These can be omitted when submitting to public end repositories, such as ENA.

 The genomics template can be downloaded in the following __formats__: